Factbox: Key facts about Mother Teresa

 In October Archbishop Henry D'Souza successfully petitioned the Vatican to waive the usual delay of five years after death before initiating the beatification process.

-In December 2015, Pope Francis opened the way for her canonisation by approving a decree recognising a second miracle attributed to her intercession with God -- the healing of a Brazilian who recovered from a severe brain infection in 2008.
+In December 2015, Pope Francis opened the way for her canonization by approving a decree recognizing a second miracle attributed to her intercession with God -- the healing of a Brazilian who recovered from a severe brain infection in 2008.

 (Reporting by Crispian Balmer; editing by John Stonestreet)